-The Sun
+The с Sun

-The sun is one, but has a disk, light, and heat.
-All three are different but belong to the same sun.
+The sun is one but has a disk, light, and heat. all three are different but belong to the same sun.

-- The disk: is the source and out of it comes light and heat. - The light: shines from the disk and brightens the world. - The heat: comes from the disk and gives warmth.
+The disk: is the source and out of it comes light and heat.

+The light: shines from the disk and brightens the world

+The heat: comes from the disk and gives warmth.

 Therefore, the disk of the sun is one and out of it proceed light and heat.
 The disk of the sun, its light and heat are all one sun.
-This shows that God is one God with three hupostases.
+This shows that God is one God with three hypostases.

-It had never happened that the sun existed

-without its light or its heat.
-The

-disk of the sun, its light, and its

-heat always existed together and

-were never separated.
+It had never happened that the sun existed without its light or its heat.
+The disk of the sun, its light and its heat always existed together and were never separated.

-This means that the

-Father never existed without

-the Son or the Holy Spirit.
-All three

-hypostasis existed together.

-The disk of the sun is different than the light and the heat.
+This means that the Father never existed without the Son or the Holy Spirit.
+All three hypostasis existed together.
+The disk of the sun is different than the light and than the heat.
 But they all are one sun.

-This helps us understand that the Father is distinct than the Son and the Holy Spirit, but they all are One God.
+This helps us understand that the Father is different than the Son and the Holy Spirit, but they all are One God.

 That was how Saint Athanasius was able to prove that the Father, the Son, and the Holy Spirit are equal in essence.
-However, each hypostasis has a unique characteristic that distinguish Him from the other two hypostases.
-For example, the Father is the source, and the Son is begotten from the Father, and the Holy Spirit proceeds from the Father.
+However, the Father is not the Son and is not the Holy Spirit.
+Each hypostasis has a different quality that distinguish Him from the other two hypostasis.
+For example, the Father is the source, and the Son is begotten from the Father and the Holy Spirit proceeds from the Father.